Dr Hannah King

 Training, qualifications & experience

-I have a BSc in Psychology, a Doctorate in Clinical Psychology (six years university-level education and research), and further training in providing therapy, supervision and leadership.
-With over fifteen years working in mental health, I am experienced in drawing upon multiple effective, evidence-based approaches to provide individually tailored assessment and therapy for a range of difficulties.
+I have a BSc in Psychology and a Doctorate in Clinical Psychology (totalling six years of university education and research), and further training in providing therapy, supervision and leadership.
+Having worked in mental health for over 15 years, I am experienced in drawing upon multiple effective, evidence-based approaches to provide individually tailored assessment and therapy for a range of difficulties.

 Before private practice, I worked as a Senior Clinical Psychologist and Clinical Lead in the NHS.
 I am registered with the Health Care Professions Council, making sure I keep strict professional standards including having my own regular supervision, and keeping the highest level of confidentiality for all my clients.